tanaynistala/labyrinth/proposal.md

 *The introduction should describe the problem (in a non-technical manner, i.e., without math, equations, etc.), as well as motivate the problem, i.e., why is it important?*

+Our project will deal with drone localization, and how drones detect .
+We will use a controller to control 2 or more drones which also have the ability to decouple from each other and snap back together.
+Once they decouple from each other, the controller can move each drone independently.
+Each drone is capable of figuring out where they are in a certain space, and has a feature to detect where the other drone is.
+When the drones are coupled together again, a new distance is calculated between them, and they will move together via translation, always maintaining the same distance until decoupled again.

 ## Background Related Work

 *Following, you should provide the necessary background and discuss related work in the RL literature.
 This section should also be about a page.
 Citations should be in BibTeX format [2].*